netsi1964/extract-content/README.md

 You may see example of use on [this pen on CodePen.io](https://codepen.io/netsi1964/details/mxLqPG/).

+I have also made a test page where you can try it out: [Extract content from any website](https://codepen.io/netsi1964/pen/XEYggj/).

 You can read a series of post about the project on Medium.com: [Let’s build a content extract endpoint](https://medium.com/@netsi1964/lets-build-a-content-extract-endpoint-part-1-27d0aceda31).

 ## Endpoints